 But our anticipation was rewarded with the most brilliant little home from home!
 Similar to the kind we’ve stayed in at Center Parcs.

 The front door opened to reveal a little hall with a coat rack and space for shoes and wellies, then an internal door led into a fabulous open-plan living space.

 It had a lovely modern L-shaped design — with cream gloss units — that wrapped around the wall of the lodge.

 It was full to bursting with everything you could possibly need for a self-catering holiday.

-The kitchen opened out to a little dining area — complete with a table and 4 chairs plus two highchairs.
+The kitchen opened out to a little dining area — complete with a table and four chairs plus two highchairs.

-*this was great news for The Twinkles, one rainy afternoon, as it meant they had CBeebies on tap!
+*This was great news for the twins, one rainy afternoon, as it meant they had CBeebies on tap!